Skip to content

 The day has arrived, and it's all systems go.
 Here's how to ensure the transition from your old home to your new one is as smooth as possible.

-• Meter readings: Take final readings at your old home and initial readings at your new home.
+• Meter readings: Take final electricity and gas readings at your old home and initial readings at your new home.
 Photographs can serve as proof.

 • House orientation: Locate the stopcock, meters, fuse box, and thermostat in your new home.